Friday, August 8, 2025

 Fusion is Great—But Fission Can’t Wait

 Readers of this blog know of my advocacy of nuclear power—in particular fission power.
 Fission power still faces several hurdles including those of financing and long-term storage of spent fuel.
 On more than one occasion I have been asked if instead of pushing forward with fission power we should wait for fusion power, which is making substantial advances.
-Indeed, the past few years have brought exciting breakthroughs in fusion energy.
+Indeed, the past few years have brought exciting breakthroughs in fusion energy, and fusion power relies on abundant elements (hydrogen, helium, and boron) and does not produce long-lived radioactive waste.
 In this post, I will review these advances and summarize the remaining technical challenges.
 Those interested in a more thorough discussion may want to refer to this ADL report.

 First though, a brief recap of the physics of fusion processes.
 Light nuclei have less binding energy per nucleon than mid-sized nuclei (like helium or iron).
 When small nuclei fuse, some mass is converted into energy via Einstein’s equation, E=mc2, releasing vast amounts of energy Nuclear fusion is the process where two light atomic nuclei (typically isotopes of hydrogen, like deuterium (D) and tritium (T)) combine to form a heavier nucleus (like helium), releasing tremendous amounts of energy in the process.